abhinavsharma1423/hello-world/README.md

 Just a practice one

 Whats up everyone!!
-I am the smartest human being of all time!!
+I am the smartest human being of all day!!